COVID / Safety / Medical

 COVID Safety Measures

-• As of May 1, 2023, Vallecitos no longer requires proof of COVID vaccination.
-We continue to implement rapid testing and masking protocols.
-Please see below.
+- As of last May 1, 2023, Vallecitos no longer requires proof of COVID vaccination.

-• As of June 17th, 2023, masking is optional and we ask that you limit your time spent indoors and practice physical distancing.
-Please plan to bring your own supply of suitable masks (N95, KN95, or KF94).
+- Masking is optional for everyone.
+Please limit your time spent indoors.
+Please plan to bring a supply of suitable masks (N95, KN95, or KF94) in case you need them.

-• *Please know that optional masking is discretionary and there may be times where you will be asked to mask indoors for the inclusion and safety of some community members.
+- *Please know that optional masking is discretionary and there could be times in which you would be asked to mask indoors for the inclusion and safety of some community members.

-• For the well-being of the entire community, we ask that any symptoms of illness, including COVID symptoms, be immediately reported to Vallecitos staff so that a test can be administered.
+- Once you are on-site, for the well-being of the entire community, we ask that any symptoms of illness, including COVID symptoms, be immediately reported to Vallecitos staff so that a test (provided) can be administered.
 If you are feeling ill, use a mask in indoor public spaces.

 Here’s what we’re doing for your safety and ease: